Travel.State.Gov > International Travel > Learn About Your Destination > Lithuania International Travel Information

-HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Lithuania.
+The Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Lithuania.

-Credible information indicates terrorist groups continue to plot possible attacks in Europe.
-European governments are taking action to guard against terrorist attacks.
-However, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
+Terrorism: Credible information indicates terrorist groups continue plotting possible near-term attacks in Europe.
+All European countries, including Lithuania, remain potentially vulnerable to attacks from transnational terrorist organizations.
+U.S. citizens are reminded to remain vigilant with regard to their personal security.

 Marches and protests do occur, especially in larger cities.
-You should avoid areas where these public protests are taking place.
+You should avoid areas where protests are taking place.

 Crime: Crimes of opportunity, such as pickpocketing and purse snatching, are common, particularly at popular tourist sites and restaurants, and on public transportation.
-Pickpockets take advantage of crowds getting on and off all forms of public transportation, using the jostling of a crowd as a distraction.
+Pickpockets take advantage of crowds getting on and off all forms of public transportation, using the jostling of people as a distraction.

-Victims of Crime: Report crimes to the local police at 112, and contact the U.S. Embassy at (370) (5) 266-5500.
-For social welfare emergencies, such as domestic violence or child abuse, dial 112 (English-speaking operators are available).
+Victims of Crime: Report crimes and social welfare emergencies, such as domestic violence or child abuse, to the police by dialing 112 (English-speaking operators are available).
+Also, contact the U.S. Embassy at (370) (5) 266-5500 for additional assistance.
 Remember that local authorities are responsible for investigating and prosecuting the crime.

 See our webpage on help for U.S. victims of crime overseas.